 The library is responsible for making ID cards and badges.
 First-time ID cards and badges are provided at no cost.
-Replacements are ten dollars (\$10.00) unless a meal plan is added to the card.
-Replacement cards for IDs with meal plans are twenty-five (\$25) as two cards will be issued: one regular ID and a special card for meal plans.
+Replacement IDs and badges are ten dollars (\$10.00) unless a meal plan is added to the card.
+Replacement cards for IDs with meal plans are twenty-five dollars (\$25) as two cards will be issued: one regular ID and a special card for meal plans.
 Cards are made on the second floor of the library.
-Students in nursing and education programs do not need to request badges.
+Students in nursing and education programs do not need to request initial badges.
 The library and program coordinators work together to provide them at the appropriate time.
 The library does not make photo IDs for online students.